douglascybersec/AutomaticIPv4-Calculator/README.md

 3. **Run the Appliction**
      - Open the extracted folder and locate the main executable file.
-     - On Windows: Double-click the autoipv4.exe file with an icon.
+     - Double-click the autoipv4.exe file with an icon.

 4. **Explore the GUI**